apache/jackrabbit/contrib/spi/README.txt

 ===============================================================================

-This contribution within the Jackrabbit project contains a Service Provider Interface (SPI) and an example implementation:
+This contribution within the Jackrabbit project contains a Service Provider Interface (SPI) and example implementations:

-- JCR2SPI : implementation of the JSR170 API covering the transient layer
+- SPI2JCR : implements the SPI on top of JCR (e.g. Jackrabbit)

-- SPI2DAV : SPI implementation on top of WebDAV currently connecting to a Jackrabbit Jcr-Server.
+- SPI2DAV : SPI implementation on top of WebDAV connecting to a Jackrabbit Jcr-Server.

+- SPI-RMI : rmi layer

+In addition the contrib contains

+- JCR2SPI : implementation of the JSR170 API covering the transient layer.

 This means that the current environment contains the following layers

+  JCR -> SPI -> JCR
   JCR -> SPI -> WebDAV -> JCR

-In a next step the JCR layer at the end of the chain will be replaced by another SPI implementation, avoiding the extra costs caused by having JCR (including transient space and Session management) again:

-  JCR -> SPI -> SPI-Implementation

 Aim of the SPI
 ===============================================================================